dkhoanguyen/hans-cute-driver/README.md

 # Hans Cute Robot ROS Driver

 ## Introduction
 The hans-cute-driver provides a bare minimum interface to communicate with the Hans Cute (Cyton) Robot.
 This driver also leverages ROS as well as other ROS native tools to create an end-to-end system where a user can control and query data from the robot in a relatively straightforward manner.
-However, it does not mean that ROS is required to use this driver.
-Since the core build system is cmake, one can easily integrate and use this driver as an external library for any c++ project.
+However, it does not mean that ROS is required to use this driver, as it is developed with the goal of being a standalone library for any c++ project.

 ## Currently supported features